filakhtov/gentoo-use-docs/sys-apps/dbus.md

 It is safe to disable this flag unsless there is an explicit need for a static library.

 ### systemd
-Pass the `--enable-systemd` option to the configure script.
+Pass the `--enable-systemd` and `--enable-user-session` options to the configure script.
 Provide an integration with SystemD's logind to track user logins between different seats and consoles.
+Start a session-wide `dbus` systemd service and socket as part of the SystemD user instance that will be shared across different seats and consoles for the same user.

 The flag should only be enabled if the target system to be used with SystemD.